erikparnell/meme_generator/src/README.md

 REQUIREMENTS
 -------------

 Ensure Python 3 is installed on the user's machine.
+Consult the requirements.txt file.

 DETAILED INSTRUCTIONS
 ----------------------